engpol/JonesLabFIJIScripts/README.md

 Open the "96_Well_Plate..."
 ImageJ macro within ImageJ/Fiji (Make sure you have the required plugins installed as outlined on the top of this README)

-Select your experiment folder (folder containing the image stack), and supply information regarding your experiment (Number of wells, timepoints, if you want to correct for drift etc. etc.)
+Select your experiment folder (folder containing the image stack), and supply information regarding your experiment (Number of wells, timepoints, if you want to correct for drift etc. etc. -  If your experiment only has one channel, please untick the "Use Independent Mask for each Channel" box).

-<b>VERY IMPORTANT</b> - If your experiment only has one timepoint, please untick the "Multiple timepoints" box and set your timepoints to 2 (This won't affect your final data, it's just important for the code to work properly)
+After this, the Macro will ask you to name the channels from your experiments.
+(To help you, the macro will open up an example image from each channel)

+<b>VERY IMPORTANT</b> - If one of your channels is brightfield, please ensure you name it "Brightfield" - spelled correctly in full.

+Provided you have left the "Indepent Mask" box unchecked, the Macro will ask you which Channel you would like to use as a "Mask" - i.e. which channel will be used to segment the cell containing regions.
+If you have selected Brightfield as your mask, the Macro will use Phantast, otherwise StarDist will be used instead.

 After all information fields have been correctly filled, press run.
 Please give it time, for very large experiments it can take around 5ish minutes to finish running, make sure your laptop doesn't go to sleep.

-After the macro is finished running, you should find two folders in your experimental folder "Well Averages" and "Individual Wells" (The first time you test this macro out, I would recommend checking the number of files/folders within matches your number of wells, as a sanity check and to make the macro has worked as intended)
+After the macro is finished running, you should find several folders in your experimental folder.
+If you have multiple channels, you should see a folder for each channel, inside of which you will find two more folders; "Well Averages" and "Individual Wells".
+(The first time you test this macro out, I would recommend checking the number of files/folders within matches your number of wells, as a sanity check and to make the macro has worked as intended).

 Now open up the "For_Well_Analysis_Macro.R" script in RStudio